At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior

 - Focus on items the team can address, not on how others can improve.

-- To show progress, make sure improvement stories from the previous iteration are discussed either at the Iteration Review, or at the beginning of the quantitative review.
+- To show progress, make sure improvement stories from the previous iteration are discussed either at the Iteration Review or the beginning of the quantitative review.

-- This is a private meeting for the team and should be limited to Agile Team members only (Development Team, Scrum Master, and Product Owner).
+- The retrospective is a private meeting for the team and should be limited to Agile team members only.

 Learn More Derby, Esther and Diana Larson.
 Agile Retrospectives: Making Good Teams Great.
 Pragmatic Bookshelf, 2006.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007.
 Fun Retrospectives. www.funretrospectives.com TastyCupcakes.org. http://tastycupcakes.org/tag/retrospective/ Agile Retrospective Resource Wiki. http://www.retrospectivewiki.org